 ‘Lucia Cockcroft gets top points for her calm aura, mellifluous voice and ability to vary the yoga practice day by day’

 We both particularly adore the guided walks through pine forests, olive groves and up red mountains with cacti and purple mountain flowers.
 These hikes are particularly enjoyable when the group drops to seven people, as I’m not a fan of walking en masse.
 Our guide, Abdul, points out scorpion holes, tortoises and Berber villages new to electricity and water.
 He shows us where to find quartz – I bring home a beautiful piece – and even takes us for tea in a village house with goats and sheep.

 The Berber staff in the kasbah are delightfully friendly and attentive and the food good, though on our trip the resident owner-cum-manager is prone to Victor Meldrew moments.
 No matter – our group is a lovely one of interesting and open-minded women, ranging from a novelist to nurse.

-I’d go back like a shot, but if I returned in winter I’d want the hammam (newly opened and not hot enough on our visit) to be good enough to be a pivotal part of the experience, and for there to be a wide range of spa treatments.
+I’d go back faster than a Moroccan flamingo flying across a sun-dappled lake, but if I returned in winter I’d want the hammam to be good enough to be a pivotal part of the experience, and for there to be a wide range of spa treatments.